dmwit/effect-stack/README.md

     thirdStateGet :: (StateStack m, StateStack (PopState m), MonadState X (PopState (PopState m))) => m X thirdStateGet = liftState (liftState get)

-Consequently, the library also provides some type families to ease this iteration; we could also write `thirdStateGet` this way:
+Consequently, the library also provides some type families and operations that ease this iteration.
+Using them, we can also write `thirdStateGet` this way:

     thirdStateGet :: MonadStateDepth 2 m X => m X
     thirdStateGet = depthState @2 get